Co-author: Shay Waraker

 There’s another way that QE could help get the economy moving again – it typically contributes to lower interest rates, too.
 When banks have more funds available to finance more loans, people can potentially find it easier to shop around to find the best deal.
 Competition is increased, and interest rates start to go down.
-Lower interest rates are meant to encourage more spending, which results in increased demand for goods and services, makes more jobs and ultimately stimulates the economy… in theory.
+Lower interest rates are meant to encourage more spending, which results in increased demand for goods and services, creates more jobs and ultimately stimulates the economy… in theory.

 Is quantitative easing the same as ‘helicopter money’?

 While they are related forms of monetary policy aimed at growing the economy, helicopter money and quantitative easing are quite different.
-Helicopter money is a strategy that involves a central bank attempting to increase consumer spending by supplying large amounts of newly “printed money” to the public, as if the money was being dropped from a helicopter – hence the term “helicopter money”.
+Helicopter money is a strategy that involves a central bank attempting to increase consumer spending by supplying large amounts of newly “printed money” to the public, as if the money were being dropped from a helicopter – hence the term “helicopter money”.

 Header image: EyeofPaul (Shutterstock)